TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 The above is per vCPU.
 A VM with 24 vCPU will have 480,000 as the total every 20 seconds.
 It matters not if the VM is configured with 1 vCPU 24 vCores or 24 vCPU with 1 vCore each.

 You can prove the above by stacking up the 4 counters over time.
 In this VM, the total is exactly 80000 ms as it has 4 vCPU.
-If you wonder why CPU Ready is so high, it’s a test VM where we artificially placed a limit.
+If you wonder why CPU Ready is so high, it's a test VM where we artificially placed a limit.

 ![Stacked CPU ready metrics](2.2.2-fig-4.png)